WeblateOrg/weblate/docs/admin/projects.rst

 Fulltext search
 ---------------

 Fulltext search is based on Whoosh.
-You can either allow Weblate to directly update the index on every change to content or offload this to separate process by :setting:`OFFLOAD_INDEXING`.

-The first approach (immediate updates) allows for a more up to date index, but suffers locking issues in some setups (eg. Apache's mod_wsgi) and produces a more fragmented index.

-Offloaded indexing is always the better choice for production setup - it only marks which items need to be reindexed and you need to schedule a background process (:djadmin:`update_index`) to update index.
+It is processed in background if Celery is configured.
 This leads to a faster response of the site and less fragmented index with the cost that it might be slightly outdated.

 .. seealso::

-   :djadmin:`update_index`, :setting:`OFFLOAD_INDEXING`, :ref:`faq-ft-slow`, :ref:`faq-ft-lock`, :ref:`faq-ft-space`
+   :ref:`faq-ft-slow`, :ref:`faq-ft-lock`, :ref:`faq-ft-space`